 Prior to coming to BYU, I worked at the Centers for Digital Scholarship at both Brown University and Emory University.
 I was Digital Humanities Librarian at Brown and Digital Humanities Strategist and Lecturer of English at Emory.
 At both schools, I managed large, multi-year, grant-funded projects in collaboration with faculty, librarians, graduate students, and other staff.
 These projects included the digitization of previously classified documents about Brazil / US relations; a digital edition of and edited collection about a 17th-century book of alchemy; the paved-over landscape and history of the Battle of Atlanta; the literary networks of writers in Northern Ireland; and the relationship among poets and editors in mid-century modern American poetry.

-I completed my Ph.D at Emory University in 2008, investigating the relationships between technology, media, and psychological trauma.
-After that, I taught taught modern and contemporary American literature as well as courses on media studies, digital culture, and war fiction for a year at Emory and another year at Clemson University.
-Following that, I was Emory’s first CLIR Postdoctoral Fellow and Emerging Technologies Librarian.
-Somewhere in there, I co-edited a journal issue on the subject of steampunk, edited a cluster at #Alt-Academy, and wrote for the group blog ProfHacker.
+I completed my Ph.D. at Emory University, investigating the relationships among technology, media, and psychological trauma.
+After that, I taught modern and contemporary American literature as well as courses on media studies, digital culture, and war fiction for a year at Emory and another year at Clemson University.
+I then became Emory’s first CLIR Postdoctoral Fellow and Emerging Technologies Librarian.
+Somewhere in there, I co-edited both a book and a journal issue on steampunk, edited a cluster at #Alt-Academy, and wrote for the group blog ProfHacker.